 What could be better than a toy that involves banging things with a hammer and making music as a byproduct?
 The 770 people who gave this toy a 5 star review would probably say “nothing”.
 Falling balls roll down the xylophone to make a fun sound, and even the tiniest babies can appreciate the fun of smashing things with the little wooden hammer.
 This one’s a winner.
-Get it on Amazon.
+Get it at Walmart.

 Honestly, this whole list could have been made up of toys created by HABA.
 This colorful clutching toy is fun to squeeze and pull, easy to grab onto, and fun to rattle, drop and throw (hey – babies have to get their kicks where they can).
-Get it on Amazon or the Haba site.
+Get it on the Haba site.

 The best kind of egg is the one that doesn’t smash when it hits the floor, and these ones have the added benefit of making different sounds when they’re shaken, rattled and rolled.
 Budding rhythmists will love making music with these colorful eggs, and noise-conscious parents will love the muted sound these wooden baby toys make.
-Get them on Amazon or the Haba site.
+Get them on the Haba site.

 This toy collection promotes concentration, visual tracking, core development, grasp development, an early love of reading, and pre-crawling movements.
 Each educator-designed toy is safety-certified and made with sustainably sourced wood, non-toxic ink, and food-grade silicone.
 At first, I thought it was a little pricey but once I tallied up each item it's pretty reasonably priced.
 You can find it on the Monti Kids site.

 When my husband and I came across this gem at the toy store, we were tempted to buy it just so we could play with it ourselves.
 If your little one is too young to read the song cards that come with the piano, you can set it to auto mode so no matter what key they press, the next note from the song will play.
 It may be a wooden toy that comes with batteries, but it was too cool to leave off of the list.
-Get it on Amazon.
+Get it at Target.